kjendrzyca/best-practices/README.md

 - DRY can stiffen your code (the bad way)
 - "It looks the same but it's not the same"
 - "I wasted time perfecting and complicating a straightforward module so that you could waste your time understanding it"
+- "If you only have a hammer, you tend to see every problem as a nail"

 ##Testing
 - During writing test initialize only what is necessary to make it pass